niri-sky/occular_disease_recognition/README.md

 #### Eye Diseases

-The study done by CDC indicates that approximately 12million people over the age of 40 years in the United States have visionimpairment.
-The number includes 1 million who are blind, 3 million who havevision impairment after correction, and 8 million who have vision impairmentdue to uncorrected refractive error.
-The prevalence will more than double by20250 due to the increase of diabetic and other chronic diseases.
-Currently, theeconomy is impacted by more than $145 billion annually because of major visionproblems among the adult population over the age of 40 years.
-The project builtmodels to look at the prevalence of eye diseases across the states.
-Sources (AmericanAcademy of Opthamology (http://www.aao.org/),  National Eye Institute (http://www.nei.nih.gov/) and (https://www.cdc.gov).
+A study done by the CDC indicates that approximately 12 million people over the age of 40 years in the United States have vision impairment.
+The number includes 1 million who are blind, 3 million who have vision impairment after correction, and 8 million who have vision impairment due to uncorrected refractive error.
+The prevalence will more than double by 2050 due to the increase of diabetic and other chronic diseases.
+Currently, the economy is impacted by more than $145 billion annually because of major vision problems among the adult population over the age of 40 years.
+This project included models built to look at the prevalence of eye diseases across the states.
+Sources: [American Academy of Opthamology](http://www.aao.org/),  [National Eye Institute](http://www.nei.nih.gov/) and [the CDC](https://www.cdc.gov).

 #### CNN Modeling of Eye Imagery
 Our team researched optimal ways to preprocess fundus images of eyes and optimal CNN architecture to get the most accurate results possible while maintaining efficiency.